-Many individuals deal with thyroid issues in the United States, which present themselves in many forms and may cause unexplained weight-gain or weight-loss symptoms.
+Many individuals deal with thyroid issues in the United States.
+Thyroid is present in many forms and may cause unexplained weight-gain or weight-loss symptoms.

 The thyroid is a butterfly-shaped gland that can be found in the anterior portion of the neck, below the cricoid cartilage.
 This gland is responsible for making thyroid hormone (TH) which is involved in regulating metabolic pathways throughout the body.

 In this manner, the hypothalamus, anterior pituitary, and thyroid are involved in a self-regulating pathway.
-When dysfunction occurs, the feedback between these three glands is disrupted along with metabolism, leading to weight-gain or weight-loss.
+When dysfunction occurs, the feedback between the three glands is disrupted along with metabolism.
+This, in turn, leads to weight-gain or weight-loss.

 Roles in the Body

 The thyroid is involved in the regulation of metabolism at a cellular level, this includes the rates of protein synthesis and degradation as well as energy harvesting reactions.
 It is critical for child growth and development.